Luke Raley Player Props: Rays vs. Red Sox

 Luke Raley At The Plate

-- Raley has had a base hit in four of eight games this year, and multiple hits once.
+- Raley has picked up a hit in four games this season (44.4%), including one multi-hit game.

-- In eight games played this year, he has gone deep in two of them.
+- He has homered in two of nine games played this year, and in 10% of his plate appearances.

-- Raley has driven in a run in three games this season (37.5%), including two games with multiple runs batted in.
+- In three games this year (33.3%), Raley has picked up an RBI, including two games with multiple runs batted in.

-- In three of eight games this season, he has scored, including multiple runs once.
+- He has scored at least one run three times this season (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.